Yubisaki Milk Tea: Characters

 Hidari is Yoshinori's childhood friend and next-door neighbor who grew up with Yoshinori since a young age.
 She is two years younger than Yoshinori and attends a junior high school.
 She has a crush on him and wants to grow up in order to be closer to him.
 Despite this, Yoshinori still sees her as a child and does not want to bring himself to make a move on his close friend even though he too has feelings for her.
-She has known that Yuki is Yoshinori since Yoshinori confessed it in the last chapter of volume one of the manga.
+She has known that Yuki is Yoshinori since Yoshinori confessed it.
 Hidari is very ambitious and athletic which often causes her to get cuts and scrapes from time to time.
 Also, she tends to look up to Yoshinori's older sister, Miki.